Dimerin1/lawn-peak-api/plan.md

 - Admin Dashboard allows viewing and managing customers
 - Recurring payments are properly handled
 - Customer charging works with proper timestamps
+- Quote data is automatically stored in Google Sheets
+- Multi-step form properly collects and stores all customer information

 ### Next Steps
 1. Add success and cancel pages for post-payment flow